Student debt is a hot topic in today’s economic climate.

 Or, are you trying to boost your credit score?
 Focus on credit cards with the highest utilisation – your score is affected by using more than 20% of your available balance.
 So, if you can reduce the utilisation to 20% of the total balance, you will significantly increase your score.
 It’s all about selecting what priorities work best for you.

 Credit cards are great for building credit score, but remember never to use them as an excuse to spend more.
 If you find it hard to control yourself, put one or two recurring bills (like your phone and Netflix subscription) on your credit card, set up a direct debit to pay it off in full every month, and then hide the credit card in a safe drawer at home.
 This way, you’ll build up a credit score without spending any more than you normally would.

 If you have a few sources of debt, consider consolidating.
 This means putting all of your debts into one place, so you only pay one monthly amount.

 This is particularly useful for credit card debt.
 But be careful: transfer deals are often temporary and you should only do this if you can pay off the highest debts you have on your credit card within the low-interest transfer period.
 If the card reverts to a higher standard interest rate, you may end up adding to your debt.
 Exercise caution.

 Whatever you can do to scurry away some cash will help alleviate some stress!
 There are lots of ways to earn some extra money on the side of a “proper” job, and alongside your studies, to make those repayments easier.
-Student Money Saver has a guide to extra ways to make money.

 Okay, debt is a pain.
 But don’t forget that you can still do fun things – often they cost very little or nothing at all if you’re smart about it.
 Book outings with Groupon, for instance, and make sure your life isn’t centred around your debt repayments.